Glabay/GlabTech/README.md

 ## Contributing
 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please clone the repository, make a new Branch, and create a pull request with your changes.
 Ensure your code meets the project's coding standards and includes proper documentation.

-1. Fork the repository.
+1. Clone the repository.
 2. Create your feature branch:
 ```shell
     git checkout -b feature/AmazingFeature